pete-thompson/spotfire-python-stubs/README.md

 # Using the Stubs

-TODO - an article on Tibco's community site
-I will upload pre-built stubs for various Spotfire versions, along with instructions on how to use the stubs.
+Pre-built stubs for different Spotfire versions, along with instructions on how to configure various editors can be found on Tibco's community site at https://community.tibco.com/wiki/how-use-external-editor-edit-ironpython-scripts-autocomplete-and-syntax-checking

 # Generating Stubs